-Privacy, or lack thereof
+Privacy for your elopement, or lack thereof

 The Cliffs of Moher is one of Ireland’s most popular tourist attractions, visited by millions of people each year.
 Regardless of the season and weather, The Cliffs of Moher is a busy place with high footfall on a daily basis throughout the year.
 Therefore, if you are seeking a totally private setting for your wedding ceremony, without the curious looks of passers-by, then The Cliffs of Moher might not be the right wedding location for you.
 Please see our page about weddings on Hag’s Head for a more private alternative location for a wedding at The Cliffs of Moher.

-Your party size
+Your wedding party size

 A ceremony at The Cliffs of Moher is only suitable for small groups of approximately to 20 people.
 No seating is available, nor is it allowed to bring chairs or other seating on the concourse so not to disturb the nature and normal operation of this busy tourist attraction.

 The wedding legalities